simracingtools/hardware/README.md

 * Traction control 1/2 selection switch (for GTE cars)
 * Rotary encoder for traction control setting w. push function TC off
 * Rotary encoder for ABS setting w. push function ABS Toggle (for GT cars)
-* Rotary encoder for fuel mix/throttle shaping w. push function to switch between functions
+* Rotary encoder for ENGine fuel mix/throttle shaping w. push function to switch between functions
 * LED to indicate selected engine setting (fuel mix or throttle shaping)

+LED brightness and encoder sensitivity are configurable.
+To enter config mode press ENG and ABS encoder while Ignition switch is off.
+Both LED light up to indicate config mode.
+You can now set LED brightness with the ENG encoder and the encoder sensitivity with the ABS encoder.
+While in config mode a push on ENG encoder will print the current LED brightness value, a push on ABS encoder prints the current encoder sensitivity value.
+To leave config mode switch ignition on.

 ## Future projects